MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 > The table can contain some or all of the fields from the CDS entity.
 However, if you want to set up bi-directional synchronization you must include all fields in the table.

 ### To create the integration table for the worker entity in CDS
-1. Create a new AL extension. <!--For more information, see [About Developing Extensions in AL]()-->
+1. Create a new AL extension. <!--For more information, see [Developing Extensions in AL](/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview)-->
 2. Export the **altpgen.exe** AL Table Proxy Generator from the VS Code AL extension.
 This executable tool allows you to create integration tables. <!--Talk to Susanne about this new thing?
 From bugbash: Not described how you get to this file.
 Turns our you need to unpack AL Language Extension (VSIX file) and exteract bin folder from there and file is there-->